| History - and

 primary source document!

 1. What is the date on the land ownership certificate shown above, which was issued to Daniel Freeman in Brownville, Nebraska?

 2. What was the application number?
 (Freeman was, in fact, the first person to fill out an application under the Homestead Act - on January 1, 1863.)

 3. The document makes a reference to the date when the Homestead Act itself was passed by Congress.
 What was that year?

 4. From the wording on this document, does it appear the Homestead Act gave land to anyone who wanted it, or only to people who would actually go settle on the land?

 5. How many acres of land was Daniel Freeman given, according to this document?

-Agnes was interviewed for a newspaper story in 1925, when she was 81 years old and a widow.
-You can read the original article, with her memories of her life with Daniel, by clicking here.
+Sixty years later, in 1925, Agnes was interviewed for a newspaper story.
+At that time, she was 81 years old and a widow.
+You can read the story, with her memories of life with Daniel and their eight children, by clicking here.
+Agnes died in 1931.

-The National Park Service later purchased the land to create the Homestead National Monument of America.
-This photo of Agnes is from their collection of historical materials, and they have a web page about the family here.
+The National Park Service later purchased the land from the couple's children.
+It became the Homestead National Monument of America.
+The photo of Agnes above is from their collection of historical materials.
+The NPS has a web site with more about the family, including some of the letters between Daniel and Agnes, here.